 This workout, as its name suggests, includes five-minute maximal intervals, followed by five-minute recovery blocks repeated five times.
 Try not to overly focus on pacing as you won’t exert yourself hard enough for the five minute interval.

-Cadence, Cadence, Cadence
+Cadence, Cadence, Cadence - 35 mins

 As the name of this session subtly implies, the intensities are dictated by cadence.
-Increasing and reducing the intensity of the session through cadence helps improve your ability to maintain your pedalling form at different cadences.
+Increasing and reducing the intensity of the session through cadence helps improve your ability to maintain your pedalling efficiency and form at different cadences.
 It’s important to stick to the structure of the session; even if it seems easier to ride at a higher cadence, you will be thankful you held something back for the end.

 Cycling Weekly created this content as part of a paid partnership with Wattbike.
 The contents of this article are entirely independent and solely reflect the editorial opinion of Cycling Weekly.